drumanagh/twine-wrapper/README.md

+# This project is dramatically out of date and deprecated.
+Use [klembot/twinejs](https://github.com/klembot/twinejs) instead.

 # twine-wrapper

 twine-wrapper is an [NW.js](https://github.com/nwjs/nw.js) app builder for your exported [`Twine`](https://bitbucket.org/klembot/twinejs/) story, to turn it into a self-contained app for Windows, OS X, or Linux.